gophercoders/website/content/lessons/KS2/lower/selection.md

 of braces, `{` and `}`.
 The opening brace, `{` must be on the same line as the `if` keyword.
 The closing brace, `}` should be on a line on its own.

-If the `condition` evaluates to true then the `statement-block`, between the `{` and `}` is executed.
+If the `condition` is true then the `statement-block`, between the `{` and `}` is executed.
 Execution then continues with the next statement after the closing `}`.

-If the condition evaluates to false then the `statement-block`, between the `{` and `}` is skipped and execution continues with the next statement after the closing `}`.
+If the condition is false then the `statement-block`, between the `{` and `}` is skipped and execution continues with the next statement after the closing `}`.